mhubig/vim/README.md

 ## About

-This is the small ~/.vimrc file I use on my Mac.
-Use it at your own risk.
+This are the small ~/.vimrc and ~/.gvimrc files I use on Mac and Linux.
+Use at your own risk.

 ## Quick start